duyongqi/Understand-neureal-network-via-model-compression/README.md

 # Understand-neureal-network-via-model-compression
 This repo collects phenomenons found during model compression, especially during pruning.
-I believe that these phenomenons will help us understand neural networks and understanding deep learning
+Hope that these phenomenons will help us understand neural networks and understanding deep learning
+# model compression

+# some phenomenons